WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 ## Root Cause

-The rule was valid.
+The rule syntax was valid.

-It was simply in the wrong rule file.
+The rule was simply in the wrong active rule location.

-I moved the custom detection into the active rule path and reloaded the rules:
+I moved the custom rule into the active path and reloaded the rules:

 ```bash
 sudo suricatasc -c reload-rules